 In accordance with the binding elements of the investment strategy adopted for promoting the environmental and social characteristics, the minimum proportion of the investments aligned with environmental and social characteristics (#1Aligned with E/S characteristics) will be at least 80% of the portfolio.

-In addition the Sub-Fund commits to make a minimum proportion of sustainable investments (#1A Sustainable) equal to at least the 20% of the overall investments (#Investments).
+In addition the Sub-Fund commits to make a minimum proportion of sustainable investments with an environmental objective equal to at least the 20% of the overall investments (#Investments).